ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04a-math-preliminaries.md

 We now define several mathematical terms and concepts, providing a reference for future use.

 **Units of measure:**
-SA modules use the following notation for units of measure.
+We will use the following notation for units of measure.
 "B" will be used as an abbreviation for bytes, "b" for bits, "KB" for kilobytes $(2^{10} = 1024$ bytes), "MB" for megabytes $(2^{20}$ bytes) "GB" for gigabytes $(2^{30}$ bytes) and "ms" for milliseconds (a millisecond is 1/1000 of a second).
 Spaces are not placed between the number and the unit abbreviation when a power of two is intended.
 Thus a disk drive of size 25 gigabytes (where a gigabyte is intended as $2^{30}$ bytes) will be written as "25GB".